Bubb13/EEex-Docs/source/EEex Functions/Advanced/EEex_ReserveCodeMemory.rst

 **Parameters**

-* **assembly** - pointer to the raw bytecode assembly data to write to the newly allocated memory
+* **assembly** - pointer to the assembler data to write to the newly allocated memory

 **Return**